 - Smells like: Floral

 - Vape temperature: 388 degrees F (198 degrees C)

 - Can also be found in: Lavender

 Just like the other terpenes, linalool is not one that is specific to cannabis.
 The floral, lavender scent is one that you’ll find spicing up more than 200 kinds of plants.
 In fact, even people who don’t use the hemp plant at all will consume more than two grams of this terpene naturally each year.
-It doesn’t stay in the body for very long, but while it’s there, it may relax the user and enhance their mood.

 - Smells like: Woody, earthy hops